TonyM1958/HA-FoxESS-Modbus/README.md

 The changes from the main branch include:

-* Simplified configuration: fewer lines are required in your configuration.yaml with Modbus, sensors, templates and utility_meter integrations split into separate include files
+* Simplified configuration: fewer lines are required in your configuration.yaml with modbus, sensors, templates and utility_meter integrations split into separate include files
 * Support for single phase inverters (including H1, AC1 AIO and KH series) and three phase inverter (H3 and AC3 series)
 * Parameterization and grouping of sensor scan_interval so they are more uniform and easier to change consistently when required
 * Revised calculation for inverter power in, power out and system losses